 We love Cape May Cafe because it is fairly low-key and laid back by Walt Disney World character breakfast standards.
 Minnie’s Beach Bash has great breakfast food variety, fun costumes for characters we like.
 Despite being better than Chef Mickey’s or ‘Ohana, it’s never as busy as either of those, and we’ve had great success with the character experiences here.

 Second, the setting itself is iconic–an EPCOT Center gem for old school fans like us.
 Not only is it a rotating restaurant in The Land pavilion in Epcot’s Future World, but it also offers views into the Livin’ with the Land attraction.
 That’s huge and would give the restaurant a lot of appeal even without characters.

 Then there’s the family style dinner, serving pot roast, turkey breast, carved pork, mashed potatoes, mac & cheese, and berry short cake.
 Some people might lament the lack of diversity among these dishes or having fewer choices than buffets, but we feel the quality and consistency are higher here, so it’s a mostly fair trade-off.

-Tusker House – When it comes to food, Tusker House is the best character meal at Walt Disney World.
+Tusker House – When it comes to the intersection of cuisine quality and quantity, Tusker House is the best character meal at Walt Disney World.
 This is like “Boma-Lite” on the cuisine front for lunch and dinner, which is about the highest possible praise for character dining since Boma is the best buffet at Walt Disney World–and one of the top meals, period.

 Since this is character dining that appeals primarily to families, Walt Disney World wisely offers standard options in addition to the more adventurous African foods.
 It’s a pretty healthy split between safe choices and ambitious ones, meaning everyone leaves happy here.
 This is a huge distinction as compared character meals, which are overwhelmingly unadventurous.